 “We’re delighted to see the introduction of this new pilot.
 We know that 25 per cent of physics graduates who go into teaching choose to teach maths.
 This new route gives those graduates and engineers an opportunity to follow both subjects and help correct the continuing shortage of physics teachers.”

 Dominic Nolan of the Royal Academy of Engineering’s Education Department said:

-“Physics and mathematics sit side-by-side in academia and in industry so splitting the traditional three-science combination will help increase the number of talented engineers and physicists teaching the next generation.
+“Physics and maths sit side-by-side in academia and in industry so splitting the traditional three-science combination will help increase the number of talented engineers and physicists teaching the next generation.
 It is also an ideal way to get more engineers in the classroom to raise young people’s awareness of engineering and its impact on our lives.”

 Excellent progression and support

 Once you gain qualified teacher status (QTS) you’ll be prepared for a career in teaching and to put everything that you have learnt into practice.
 You will receive support from your school as you begin your exciting journey as a qualified teacher, and can expect a tailored NQT induction programme in your first three terms as a teacher.

 You could also progress towards a management or leadership role and, as well as excellent career development opportunities, teaching offers a competitive salary.
 Visit our teaching salary ranges page for a detailed break-down of pay and the levels of progression that are available to teachers.